Management of Johne’s disease in cattle in Victoria since July 2016

 If you suspect your cattle may be infected with Johne's disease, contact your local Agriculture Victoria office or telephone Agriculture Victoria on 136 186.
 Contact your private veterinarian to have it investigated.

 Agriculture Victoria will not apply a Johne's disease herd status to cattle herds in Victoria.
-Herd statuses previously applied (excluding CattleMAP status) will no longer be applicable.
+Herd statuses previously applied (including CattleMAP status) are no longer applicable.

 Cattle producers are encouraged to work with their private veterinarian to manage Johne's disease if the disease is confirmed on their property.